Ergodic currents dual to a real tree: Levitt case

 For each $\mu\in\Curr(T)$, we consider the sequence of vectors $(\mu_n)_{n\in\N}$, where $\mu_n=(\mu_n(\hat e))_{\hat e\in \GE(\Gamma_n)}$.
 We denote by $C=\{\ (\mu_n)_{n\in\N}\ |\ \mu\in\Curr(T)\ \}$ the positive cone spanned by these vectors.
 For each $n$, let $M_n$ be the incidence matrix of the map $\tau_n$.
 From Proposition~\ref{prop:rips-matrix}, $C$ is the cone associated to the sequence of matrices $(M_n)$ as in Section~\ref{sec:matrices}.

-The incidence matrices $M_n$ are products of matrices of the form $A_d^i$ and $B_d^j$ (see Section~\ref{sec:matrices}).
-Indeed, the matrix $A_d^i$ is that of splitting the $i$-th edge of $\Gamma_n$ into two edges and the matrix $B_d^j$ is that of removing the $j$-th edge of $\Gamma_{n+1}$ when it is part of a generalized edge.
+The incidence matrices $M_n$ are products of matrices of the form $A_d^i$ and $B_d^{i,j}$ (see Section~\ref{sec:matrices}).
+Indeed, the matrix $A_d^i$ is that of splitting the $i$-th edge of $\Gamma_n$ into two edges and the matrix $B_d^{i,j}$ is that of replacing the reduced path made of the the $i$-th and $j$-th edges of $\Gamma_{n+1}$ when they form a generalized edge.
 Edges splitted in the Rips induction are incident to branch vertices of $\Gamma_n$ and the number of resulting splitted edges is at most the valence of that branch vertex.
 Moreover, these splittings creates as many vertices as the number of new edges.
 Thus, both the numbers of matrices $A_d^i$ and $B_d^j$ in each $M_n$ is bounded by $2N-2$.
 Because $T$ is of Levitt type, the Rips machine goes for ever and the number of edges of $\Gamma_n$ goes to infinity.
-Thus, the maximal coefficient of $M_0M_1\cdots M_n$ goes to infinity.

-From Proposition~\ref{prop:matrices}, the projective dimension of $C$ is at most $D-2$ where $D$ is the inferior limit of the number of generalized edges in $\Gamma_n$.
+From Lemma~\ref{lem:matrices}, the projective dimension of $C$ is at most $D-2$ where $D$ is the inferior limit of the number of generalized edges in $\Gamma_n$.
 As $\Gamma_n$ is homotopic to the rose with $N$-petals, the number of generalized edges is bounded above by $3N-3$.
 The Rips induction applied to a graph $\Gamma_n$ with $3N-3$ generalized edges eventually produces a graph with strictly less than $3N-3$ generalized edges.
-Thus we get that $D< 3N-3$ and the projective dimension of $C$ is at most $3N-6$.
+Thus we get that $D< 3N-3$ and the projective dimension of $C$ is at most $3N-5$.

 Recall from Section~\ref{sec:currents} that for a finite reduced word $w$ in $A^{\pm 1}$ the cylinder $C_A(w)\subseteq\partial^2\FN$ is the clopen set of bi-infinite reduced words in $A^{\pm 1}$ that reads $w$ at index $0$.
 The set of translates of all such cylinders is a sub-basis of open sets of the shift of bi-infinite reduced words in $A^{\pm 1}$.
 Thus a current is completely determined by the measures of these cylinders.